Page Embed

 To add the announcement page to your website, simply follow the installation instructions in the app.

-• Navigate to the Released Settings in your Jira project
+Navigate to the Released Settings in your Jira project

-• Click the Announcement Page menu item.
+Click the Page menu item in the Design section.

-• Click the Install button at the bottom of the sidebar.
+Click the Install button at the bottom of the sidebar.

-• Follow the installation instruction in the slide out panel.
+Follow the installation instruction in the slide out panel.

 Advanced options